GOVTNZ/print-ready/README.md

    ```

 ### Printing Web Forms (optional)
-While it's uncommon for users to print a webpage with a form, if your form is inside a content management system or uses custom markup it;s structure might not be clear.
-If this is the case consider adding custom print-specific styles to ensure it remains readable, well-spaced, and clearly structured when printed.
+While default browser styling for web forms is often good, if your form is embedded within a content management system or utilizes custom markup, its structure might not be clear.
+In such cases, consider adding styles to ensure it remains readable, well-spaced, and clearly structured when printed.
 Here are some things to consider:

-1. **Legibility** - Make sure labels are clearly associated with their corresponding input fields and are separated from nearby text.
-Consider using bold text or other styling (such as underlining or font size) to make labels stand out from the surrounding content.
+1. **Legibility** - Make sure labels are clearly associated with their corresponding input fields and are separated from other labels and input fields.
+Consider using bold text or other styling to make labels stand out from the surrounding content.

 2. **Clear Visual Grouping** - If needed add spacing so it is easy to distinguish between different parts of the form.